Are you ready to buy a house? Are you considering the ultimate question: Should I look for a new construction house?

-If you are still in limbo and cannot decide if you trust new construction this article may help you.
+If you are still in limbo and cannot decide if you trust new construction enough to buy a new construction house this article may help you.

-We have brought you here some of the most famous arguments for and against new construction.
+We have brought you here some of the most famous arguments for and against buying a new construction house.

-Older homes often seem to offer more indoor and outdoor space than the typical new-build.
+Older homes often seem to offer more indoor and outdoor space than the typical new construction house.